Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/timing-considerations.md

 ### Unloading an Additive Scene
-If you look at the below diagram, "Unloading an Additive Scene", you will see a very similar flow as that of loading a scene.
+If you look at the below diagram, "Unloading an Additive Scene", you will see a similar flow as that of loading a scene.
 The server still initiates the `SceneEventType.Unload` scene event and won't send this message to clients until it has completed the `Unload` scene event locally.

 <figure>
 <ImageSwitcher